Pick the Best Plan for your Trip Abroad

 As America’s neighbor to the north, Canada is accessible by car, plane, or boat.
 Canada is considered a very safe country to visit, and there are no Warnings or Advisories listed.

 As one of the largest countries in the world, there are many attractions and destinations.
 Medical insurance is a wise investment.
 If you plan on participating in any of the adventure activities, such as those in the Rocky Mountains, you may want to consider extreme sports insurance too.

 Millions of Americans visit Mexico each year, with the most significant percentage going to Cancun and other resort areas.
 The U.S. Department of State does have a travel warning issued for Mexico because of threats from organized criminal groups.
 Primarily, those groups are not in the resort areas, but it is still important to be aware.

 Again, you will want to have Medical Insurance, possibly Extreme Sports Insurance (for those all-inclusive activities) and, because of the Warning issued, you may also wish to consider Cancel for Any Reason Insurance.

-Europe – including the United Kingdom, France, German, Italy, and Spain
+Europe – including the United Kingdom, France, Germany, Italy, and Spain

 The European countries listed above have no Travel Advisories or Warnings currently listed.